DCS-Web-Editor/dcs-web-editor-docs/docs/editor/3deditor.md

  - By default, only missions up to 1000 units are synced in the 3D view.
 Othwise you need to sync them manually for performance reasons.
 How?
 Select objects via Shift click + drag and they will appear in DCS.
 This is to prevent a performance hog when you open a mission with thousands of statics.
  - Aircraft always spawn on ground in 3D view.
- - Objects placed on carriers will be submerged in 3D view ( fixed soon ).
  - Some objects like containers like to pile up in air while dragged.
 Press the blue >> sync button to bring them back to the ground.

 ## Operation